Anneke van Giersbergen: Biography

-Early years
+Early life

-Van Giersbergen was born in the small town of Sint-Michielsgestel, Netherlands.
-She began singing at age 7, when she participated in a music contest.
-At 12 years old she participated in her school choir where she studied and toured through France.
-Later, she took singing lessons and joined several bands.
-In 1992, she founded the duo "Bad Breath" with guitarist and singer Deniz Cagdas (Spencer Edgards), with music predominantly based on blues, jazz, folk and funk.
-She joined The Gathering in 1994, and is best known for her work with them.
+Anneke was born in the small town of Sint-Michielsgestel in the Netherlands.
+She began singing at age 7, when she took part in a music contest.
+By 12 she was singing in her school choir, which toured France.
+She later took singing lessons and joined her first band.
+After that first experience, Anneke went on to join several bands.
+In 1992, she co-founded the duo "Bad Breath" with guitarist and singer Deniz Cagdas (Spencer Edgards), a project rooted in blues, jazz, folk and funk.